HappySunChild/Plethora-Shrug-Client/README.md

 - Entity Sensor/Shrug Proxy Server

 ### Shrug Proxy Server
-This is an optional thing you can set up to free up one module slot.<br/>
+This is an optional thing you can set up to free up one module slot and also adds some more commands (.remote).<br/>
 ...